-Table 38.5 Matters of Discretion for Activities in the Open Space and Recreation Zone 38.14.1 Rule 38.9.17: Restaurants and cafes that are accessory to a permitted activity and are located within 50m of a Residential Zone in the Civic Spaces Zone, Informal Recreation Zone, Active Sports and Recreation Zone, CPZ, CPZ (Golf), CPZ (Camping Grounds): Intensity and scale of the activity on recreation use and amenity values; Public access to, and use of, the open space; Location, in particular distance from adjoining properties; Traffic generation, access and parking; Noise; and Infrastructure and servicing, including the provision of storage and loading/service areas.
-38.14.2 Rules 38.9.20 and 38.9.21: Commercial recreation activity including commercial activities associated with and located on the same site as recreation activities, including buildings in the Civic Spaces Zone, CPZ, CPZ (Golf), CPZ (Camping Grounds): Intensity and scale of the activity on recreation use and amenity values; Public access to, and use of the open space; Other occupiers or users of the site or adjoining sites; Traffic generation, access and parking.
-38.14.3 Rule 38.9.29: Construction of vehicle access and car parking areas accessory to permitted activities exceeding 200m2 in respect of all Open Space and Recreation Zones (except the Nature Conservation Zone): Location of facility and access; Number, design and layout of car parks and associated manoeuvring areas; Surface treatment of parking facility and access; Landscaping; and Cumulative effect of the number of car parking facilities within the Zone.
-38.14.4 Rule 38.9.32: Farming including grazing of stock Intensity and duration; Public access to, and use of the open space; Pest and wilding pine control; Maintenance of landscape values; and Restriction of areas to protect or restore indigenous biodiversity values.
+Table 38.5: Matters of Discretion for Activities in the Open Space and Recreation Zones 38.14.1 Rule 38.9.17: Restaurants and cafes that are accessory to a permitted activity and are located within 50m of a Residential Zone in the Civic Spaces Zone, Informal Recreation Zone, Active Sports and Recreation Zone, CPZ, CPZ (Golf), CPZ (Camping Grounds): a.
+Intensity and scale of the activity on recreation use and amenity values; b.
+Public access to, and use of, the open space; c.
+Location, in particular distance from adjoining properties; d.
+Traffic generation, access and parking; e.
+Noise; and f.
+Infrastructure and servicing, including the provision of storage and loading/service areas.
+38.14.2 Rules 38.9.20 and 38.9.21: Commercial recreation activity including commercial activities associated with and located on the same site as recreation activities, including buildings in the Civic Spaces Zone, CPZ, CPZ (Golf), CPZ (Camping Grounds): a.
+Intensity and scale of the activity on recreation use and amenity values; b.
+Public access to, and use of the open space; c.
+Other occupiers or users of the site or adjoining sites; d.
+Traffic generation, access and parking.
+38.14.3 Rule 38.9.29: Construction of vehicle access and car parking areas accessory to permitted activities exceeding 200m 2 in respect of all Open Space and Recreation Zones (except the Nature Conservation Zone): Location of facility and access; a.
+Number, design and layout of car parks and associated manoeuvring areas; b.
+Surface treatment of parking facility and access; c.
+Landscaping; and d.
+Cumulative effect of the number of car parking facilities within the Zone.
+38.14.4 Rule 38.9.32: Farming including grazing of stock a.
+Intensity and duration; b.
+Public access to, and use of the open space; c.
+Pest and wilding pine control; d.
+Maintenance of landscape values; and e.
+Restriction of areas to protect or restore indigenous biodiversity values.

-Landscape Assessment Matters for Discretionary and Non-Complying Activities
+38.15 Landscape Assessment Matters for Discretionary Activities